Minimum Cow Protection Standards ISKCON LAW 507

 All cows should have access to shade from the sun, either in tree shade or housing.

-All feed must be fed so as to prevent mixture with manure.
+All feed must be fed so as to prevent a mixture with manure.

-All shelter should have access to sunlight and ventilation.
+All shelters should have access to sunlight and ventilation.

 All shelters should have clean floors with dry bedding to prevent problems such as hoof rot.